typedb/typedb-docs/0001-typedb/01-start/04-iam-schema.md

 - Object — Passive entity in the _system_, that contains or receives information, and upon which subjects perform operations.
   - Resource — Anything usable or consumable in the _system_.
-    - File — File in some filesystem with `path` (to the file) and `size` (in KB) attributes.
+    - File — File in some filesystem with `path` (to the file) and `size-kb` (file size in kB) attributes.
-  - Resource-collection — A collection of resources on which the same operations can be performed.
+  - Resource-collection — A group of resources.
 - Action — An operation or operation set that can be performed on a specific type of object.
 Its name is stored in the `action-name` attribute.